babel/babel/README.md

   of the comment’s start and end are passed as two additional parameters.

+  Note that you are not allowed to call the parser from the callback—that will corrupt its internal state.

 - **ranges**: Nodes have their start and end characters offsets recorded in `start` and `end` properties (directly on the node, rather than the `loc` object, which holds line/column data.
 To also